adamtiger/ai/README.md

 In this case three games are examined: Breakout, Freeway and Riverraid.
 The environment is given by OpenAi gym, the neural network was built with Keras.
 The code was tested on GPU and the currently achieved maximal reward in a game was 181.
 The parameter tuning is still in-progress.

+## QRiteration

+Shows an implementation of the QR iteration and investigates some examples.

 ## WindyGridWorld

 In this project the several algorithms (Sarsa, Q, Q_lambda, Sarsa_lambda) were tested in the classical Windy Gridworld.